pereznetworks/TD-Project9/project9-gallery-app/README.md

 [A sample set of data set can be found here ](./src/Flickr/sample.json)

      Step 7:

+        Untill I can find a solution to to following issues, I will not be moving forward with this project

         If you get past the 'Flicker API keys setup' ...

+        implement Auth and some sort of backend server to securely handle api calls

+            without leaving backend serer routes exposed to the internet...

+        and feel comfortable with how flicker and other photo/image soureces do/do not tag mature content properly

         then you are probably ready for a little break ...